caedm/cabs/client/README.md

  - set up a shared folder so windows has access to the `app` and `build` directories.

-Then you can create the windows binary with this command:
+Then you can create the windows binary by running `build.bat`.
-`pyinstaller --onefile --clean --distpath build/pyinstaller/dist --workpath build/pyinstaller --specpath build/pyinstaller
---name RGSConnect-windows app/src/CABS_client.py`

 After that, run `make windows` (from Linux) to create a distributable Windows installer. nsis must be installed.

 ## Installation
 After building, copy the newly created archive to the target machine and run either `install.sh` or `install.exe`.
-Make sure to edit `CABS_client.conf` as needed.